This BLOG On The Struggle Of Car Loans And How It Affects Home Loans Was UPDATED And PUBLISHED On March 18th, 2020

 About The Author Of The Struggle Of Car Loans

 This blog article post on The Struggle Of Car Loans was written by Massimo Ressa.
-Massimo is the Chief Executive Officer of GCA Mortgage Group.
+Massimo is the Chief Executive Officer of the Gustan Cho Associates.
 He is also a contributing associate editor and writer for Gustan Cho Associates Mortgage And Real Estate Information Center Website.

 Massimo is also a real estate investor and a loan officer and his passion is educating and helping others in areas.
 Massimo Ressa an expert in such as real estate investing, mortgage lending, and the automobile fields.
 Stay tuned to more interesting mortgage blog articles by Massimo in the days and weeks to come.